Menu

 Doulas Policy

-As of May 2021, the doula policy at MMMH has changed.
+As of May 2021, the doula policy at MMMH changes frequently.

-Doulas are now allowed to accompany birthing persons in addition to one support person, with restrictions.
-The policy is as follows:
+Doulas are typically allowed to accompany birthing persons in addition to one support person, with restrictions.

 Maui Memorial Medical Center Maternity Policies (from MMMC website)